 The Intensive Outpatient Program plans to follow this first pilot with additional three-week sessions beginning Feb.
 15, March 14 and April 11.
 The program currently is accepting patients for all three sessions.
 All participants in the program will receive treatment for PTSD, and the program also can provide treatment for traumatic brain injury, military sexual trauma and substance abuse as needed.
-The Road Home Program, also known as the Center for Veterans and Their Families at Rush, provides its services, including the Intensive Outpatient Program, at no cost to the veterans and family members who receive them.
+The Road Home Program, also known as The National Center of Excellence for Veterans and their Families at Rush, provides its services, including the Intensive Outpatient Program, at no cost to the veterans and family members who receive them.
 For further information, please call the main number for the Road Home Program (312) 942-8387.

 National network, integrated care